MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

 ## Exercise 5: Managing multiple computers

+In this exercise, you'll perform several management tasks against multiple computers, relying on PSSessions to provide persistence.

+The main tasks for this exercise are:

+1. Create PSSessions to two computers.
+1. Create a report that displays Windows Firewall rules from two computers.
+1. Create and display an HTML report that displays local disk information from two computers.
+1. Close all open PSSessions.

 ### Task 1: Create PSSessions to two computers

 1. Ensure that you're still signed in to **LON-CL1** as **Adatum\\Administrator** with the password **Pa55w.rd**.